hongleizhang/RSPapers/README.md

 * Goldberg et al. **Using collaborative filtering to weave an information tapestry.** Communications of the ACM 35.12 (1992): 61-70.

 * Resnick et al. **GroupLens: an open architecture for collaborative filtering of netnews**.
-Proceedings of the 1994 ACM conference on Computer supported cooperative work.
-ACM, 1994.
+CSCW, 1994.

 * Sarwar et al. **Application of dimensionality reduction in recommender system-a case study.** (2000).